-- Eid Milad un Nabi 2018 will be observed on November 20th and 21st
+- Eid Milad un Nabi 2021 is being observed on October 18 and 19

 - It is observed to comemmorate the birthday of Prophet Mohammed

 - Honey is the main sweetener in desserts served on Mawlid

 Eid Milad un Nabi or Mawlid al-Nabi al-Sharif is being observed by people across the country on October 18 and 19, 2021.
 The festival marks the birthday of Prophet Mohammed, the founder of Islam, also believed to be a messenger of God by Muslims.
 His birth anniversary is commemorated in the month of Rabi' al-awwal- the third month in the Islamic calendar.
 The festival is recognised as a national holiday in a number of Muslim-majority countries.
 'Mawlid' is derived from Arabic and means 'birth'.
 However, in contemporary usage, it is commonly referred to as observance of the birthday of Prophet Mohammed.
 Mawlid al-Nabi al-Sharif is observed in India, among other countries like Sri Lanka, Canada, United Kingdom, Nigeria, France, Italy, Germany and Russia.
 The celebrations of Mawlid see followers take out large street processions and homes and mosques may be decorated to mark the day.

 The events for Milad or Mawlid may vary according to the country, but in general the day is observed by Muslims on the 12th or the 17th day of the Rabi' al-awwal Islamic month.
 While 12th Rabi' al-awwal is the accepted date among most of the Sunni scholars, Shi'a scholars regard 17th Rabi' al-awwal as the accepted date.